Star Trek: The Original Series – “Tomorrow is Yesterday” (season 1, episode 21)

 That might seem like a weird question to ask.
-Time travel stories have always been a big part of Trek, beginning in the very first season of its very first TV series, and some of its most memorable episodes and movies – “City on the Edge of Tomorrow” (TOS), “All Good Things…” (TNG), Star Trek VI: The Voyage Home, Star Trek: First Contact – have revolved around time travel.
+Time travel stories have always been a big part of Trek, beginning in the very first season of its very first TV series, and some of its most memorable episodes and movies – “City on the Edge of Forever” (TOS), “All Good Things…” (TNG), Star Trek IV: The Voyage Home, Star Trek: First Contact – have revolved around time travel.
 But why?
 Trek is already set in the far future, in order to show us a favorable vision of what humanity might someday be capable of.
 What does exploring other times add to this vision?
 And of all the times Trek could send its characters to, why set both “Tomorrow is Yesterday” and “Future’s End” in what was, when they first aired, the present?

 It’s easy enough to imagine the motivation behind these episodes from a production standpoint; after all, truly exploring deep space and alien civilizations has always been a challenge to the budget and effects Star Trek was working with, and episodes set in the present – episodes which could make use of existing sets and costumes from other shows, or even real locations – must have been cheaper and easier to make.
 But there’s more to it than just budget concerns, I think.
 Science fiction is, at its core, always more about the present than the future, and Gene Roddenberry’s utopian vision was never meant to just reassure us that the future would be better than the present.
 Trek has always had an activist sensibility to it; it’s always encouraged us to compare our own world to the Federation, and to the alien civilizations the crew would visit, and to maybe see our own world a little differently as a result.
 While this is usually subtext – sometimes subtle, sometimes not – Tomorrow is Yesterday and Future’s End each take that subtext and make it text, by having our crews from the future interact directly with the audience’s present.
 They’re both relatively light episodes, and we’ll look at some more serious and profound approaches to time travel in the coming weeks.
 But for now, these two episodes give us an interesting glimpse into Trek’s relationship with the real world.